CoFL: Continuous Flow Fields for Language-Conditioned Navigation: Conclusion

 \section{Conclusion}

-We introduced CoFL, a language-conditioned navigation policy that predicts a continuous flow field over BEV maps and generates trajectories by integrating the field from the current robot state.
-This field-based formulation yields precise, safe motion and enables simple inference with controllable latency.
-Across Matterport3D and ScanNet, CoFL achieves strong scene-wise generalization under strict disjoint validation splits, outperforming generative baselines as well as modular VLM pipelines while using substantially fewer parameters.
-Moreover, the learned policy transfers to real-world setups without any fine-tuning, supporting closed-loop navigation under different conditions.
+We introduced CoFL, a language-conditioned navigation policy that predicts a continuous flow field over BEV-aligned workspaces and generates trajectories by integrating the field from the robot state.
+Rather than learning a start-anchored trajectory per sample, CoFL learns local motion vectors over the workspace, turning each scene--instruction pair into dense spatial control supervision.
+This field-based formulation enables more precise and safer motion, along with simple rollout through numerical integration with controllable real-time inference.
+Across the large scale benchmark constructed from Matterport3D and ScanNet, CoFL achieves strong scene-wise generalization under strict disjoint validation splits, outperforming modular VLM pipelines and generative trajectory baselines with a lightweight field decoder.
+Moreover, the learned policy transfers to real-world setups without fine-tuning, supporting closed-loop navigation across multiple layouts.

-\textbf{Limitations and future work.} (i) Our real-world validation currently relies on externally provided BEV/state; future work may evaluate CoFL with BEV from aerial–ground collaboration or onboard sensor fusion, testing robustness to more realistic noise and dynamics. (ii) Current semantics-derived supervision fixes a clearance profile; future work may enable safety tuning by training with varied margins and conditioning the model on the desired safety margin at inference. (iii) CoFL currently operates on 2D BEV representations; future work may extend the encoder–decoder to 3D spatial abstractions to transfer the framework to first-person navigation and, ultimately, general manipulation.
+\textbf{Limitations and future work.} (i) Our real-world validation currently focuses on a controlled calibrated-camera setting, where BEV observations and robot states are externally available; future work may evaluate CoFL with BEV constructed from aerial--ground collaboration and onboard multi-view perception, thereby testing robustness to more dynamic perception noise. (ii) Current semantics-derived supervision fixes a single clearance profile; future work may enable adjustable safety behavior by training with varied margins and conditioning the model on the desired safety margin at inference. (iii) CoFL currently operates on 2D BEV-aligned workspaces; extending the field representation to ego-centric sector fields or 3D spatial abstractions may broaden the framework toward first-person navigation and more general vision-language control.